+Dependent variable

+Predictors: (constant)

+Excluded variables

+VFH at 30 days: ventilation free hours at 30 days

+PICU free days at 30 days: days free of Paediatric intensive care at 30 days

 4. Discussion:

 Protein energy malnutrition and abnormalities in glucose metabolism have been strongly linked to prolonged ventilation and hospital stay, multiple organ dysfunction and mortality (11, 31 ,32).
 Therefore it is crucial to take into account the proportion of macronutrients required and not only aim to achieve the energy goal.
+In this study, there was no association between energy and macronutrient intake and clinical outcomes.
+However, we recorded weak association between the amount of energy and macronutrient delivered and the inflammatory markers.